 Dining out in Japan is very reasonable too but depending on what type of food you like.
 It is said that the Japanese businessmen spend an average cost of ¥500 on lunch.
 We call it a One-coin lunch!

 - Mc Donald or KFC set meal ¥650

 - Family restaurant set meal (main, rice, drink) ¥1,600

 Japan has been the country with the biggest music industry in Asia since the Beatles came to Japan in 1966!
 To date, many bands from the UK, USA and all over the world have performed in Japan.
-There are music festivals such as Fuji Rock and Summer Sonic during Summer in Japan too.
+There are music festivals such as Fuji Rock and Summer Sonic during summer in Japan too.

 Karaoke is still the number one entertainment in Japan.
 With your friends, work colleagues, family or even alone, you can rent a room for approx. ¥1,500 per person.
 There are snacks, drinks or light meals you can order from the room.
-No wonder Japanese love to spend hours singing!
+No wonder the Japanese love to spend hours singing!

 Cinema is approx. ¥1,900 per ticket.
 Tokyo Shinjuku is the entertainment district where many cinemas are showing old and new Japanese movies as well as Hollywood movies.
 Kurosawa fans will have the chance to watch the digitally remastered 7 Samurai on the big screen!

 Information: Japanese staff can provide you with local information and more tips to living cost in Japan.

 Budget preparation: Pathway Japan can prepare an annual budget including tuition fees, accommodation rent and living expenses.
 This will allow you to prepare for a long-term study in Japan.